hoangthangta/BSRBF_KAN/README.md

 * tqdm==4.66.4

 # How to combine
-We do layer normalization for the input and then combine 3 outputs (base_output, spline_output, and rbf_output).
+We do layer normalization for the input and then combine 3 outputs (base_output, bs_output, and rbf_output).

 ```
 def forward(self, x):